Ferothanes/Portfolio-Freja-Kindstrand/README.md

-# 👩‍💻 Welcome to my portfolio!
+## Welcome to my portfolio!

-### Here you'll find a collection of my projects in data engineering.
+#### Here you'll find a collection of my projects in data engineering.
 The repository showcases projects and workflows built using a variety of modern data and development tools.
 Below you can find some of my projects and a short summary of the primary tools used.

-## 📂 Projects

 | 💡 Project | 📝 Description |
 |-----------|----------------|